eda-ricercatore/gulyas-scripts/notes/texinfo.md

 	the name of the file containing *Texinfo* macros for use by *makeinfo*" \cite[pp. 17, \S2.1.1]{Eaton2016a}.

-By default, *GNU Octave* uses *makeinfo* for build automation to
+By default, *GNU Octave* uses *makeinfo* for language translation to
-	generate documentation via *Texinfo*
+	generate documentation (in other formats, such as HTML and PDF) via *Texinfo*
 	\cite[pp. 23, \S2.3]{Eaton2016a}.